-The style of the Mendes brothers brought a different flavour to the sport.
+The style of the Mendes brothers brought a different flavor to the sport.
 One aspect of their game that quickly gained notoriety was the Berimbolo, a back attack that resembled a scramble coming from a variety of angles, but mostly from the De La Riva Guard and the Double Guard Pull.
 This Berimbolo scramble often led to this leg entanglement that we now call 50/50.
-Seeing this as an opportunity to enhance this “dead position” and be one step ahead of the game, Rafa and Gui as well as their team mates at Atos Jiu Jitsu such as Bruno Frazatto and Ary Farias dedicated plenty of thought to the position, developing a wide range of moves, from sweeps to back attacks from this enviroment.
+Seeing this as an opportunity to enhance this “dead position” and be one step ahead of the game, Rafa and Gui as well as their teammates at Atos Jiu-Jitsu such as Bruno Frazatto and Ary Farias dedicated plenty of thought to the position, developing a wide range of moves, from sweeps to back attacks from this environment.

 The new developments brought forward by the Atos team in the late 2000’s were quickly disregarded by the majority of the grappling community, particularly after the 2009 World Championship featherweight black belt semi-final between Rafael Mendes and Rubens Charles, a match where the two competitors were stuck in the 50/50 position for 9:30 minutes exchanging sweeps and futile Toe Hold attempts.
 This match would set the pace for countless others spent under the same circumstances.

-The objection towards this guard lied in the fact that when faced with the 50/50 guard, none of the competitors could/would advance in the match and move towards the submission, the ultimate goal of a jiu jitsu contest.
-Instead, both competitors were stuck in a battle for advantages, knowing that either could achieve a sweep, many started faking a sweep to get ahead on the score-board by an advantage, and wear down the clock – something that would take place more often when both grapplers were evenly matched.
+The objection towards this guard lied in the fact that when faced with the 50/50 guard, none of the competitors could/would advance in the match and move towards the submission, the ultimate goal of a jiu-jitsu contest.
+Instead, both competitors were stuck in a battle for advantages, knowing that either could achieve a sweep, many started faking a sweep to get ahead on the scoreboard by advantage, and wear down the clock – something that would take place more often when both grapplers were evenly matched.

 With this position the fight doesn’t move anywhere, it’s a strategic position to win on advantages, or by 2 points if they push for the sweep.
 It is a very ugly style, doesn’t let the match flow – Carlos Holanda, Tatame 08/2009.